add0794/add0794.github.io/about.md

 I'm your typical nerdy data scientist guiding organizations make sense of their data to make well-informed decisions.

 I didn’t start with data science.
 In fact, I wanted to be an industrial-organizational (IO) psychologist, and my masters is in sustainability management from [Stevens Institute of Technology](https://www.stevens.edu/.
-(I studied environmental science at [Cornell University](https://www.cornell.edu/)).
+(I studied environmental science at [Cornell University](https://www.cornell.edu/).)

 I stayed away from programming until graduate school when I learned R. That moment on, I fell in love with IDEs, the command line, git, and all that software development entailed.

 ---

-## Highlights:
+## Highlights

 - Developed recommendations for the [Trust for Governors Island](https://www.govisland.com/about/the-trust-for-governors-island) by analyzing results on Excel of a waste audit conducted in 2018.
 - Published a 7-page [report](https://reports.aashe.org/institutions/stevens-institute-of-technology-nj/report/2020-03-02/AC/curriculum/AC-6/) for the Facilities department of Stevens Institute of Technology analyzing results of a survey, recommending best practices for educating students on environmental sustainability in 2020.
 - Published a 10-page report profiling greenhouse gas (GHG) emissions of [Dairy Farmers of America (DFA)](https://www.dfamilk.com/), highlighting prominent sources and showing viability of achieving target by using R and Markdown in 2020.
 - Visualized for professors how well students incorporate sustainability into their capstone design projects, alongside their final grades, by using R and Markdown and presented results at a [peer conference](https://strategy.asee.org/assessing-the-sustainability-components-of-engineering-capstone-projects) in 2021.

 I make software and data projects for fun, too.
-Those can be found in [Projects](projects.md)
+Those can be found in [Projects](projects.md).

 ---